Peter Muldoon: Early life

-Peter Muldoon was born on October 10, 1863, in Columbia, California to Irish immigrants John and Catherine (Coughlin) Muldoon.
+Peter Muldoon was born on October 10, 1863, in Columbia, California, to Irish immigrants John and Catherine (Coughlin) Muldoon.
 He was the oldest child in a family of five children.
 Muldoon attended public schools in Stockton, California, then in 1877 entered St. Mary's College in St. Mary, Kentucky, where his uncle, the Reverend John Coughlin, was a faculty member.
-In 1881, Muldoon enrolled at St. Mary's Seminary in Baltimore, Maryland.When John Coughlin was transferred to the Archdiocese of Chicago, Muldoon applied to be incardinated there.
+In 1881, Muldoon enrolled at St. Mary's Seminary in Baltimore, Maryland.
+When John Coughlin was transferred to the Archdiocese of Chicago, Muldoon applied to be incardinated there.

 Muldoon was ordained a priest by Bishop John Loughlin for the Archdiocese of Chicago on December 18, 1886.
 Muldoon served as chancellor of the archdiocese and secretary from 1888 to 1895 for Archbishop Patrick A. Feehan.
 He spent the next 13 years as pastor of St. Charles Borromeo Parish in Chicago.

 Auxiliary Bishop of Chicago

-On 25 July, 1901, Pope Leo XIII appointed Muldoon as titular bishop of Tamassus and auxiliary bishop of the Archdiocese of Chicago.
-He was consecrated on July 25, 1901 by Cardinal Sebastiano Martinelli at Holy Name Cathedral in Chicago.
+On 25 July 1901, Pope Leo XIII appointed Muldoon as titular bishop of Tamassus and auxiliary bishop of Chicago.
+He was consecrated on July 25, 1901, by Cardinal Sebastiano Martinelli at Holy Name Cathedral in Chicago.
 After his ordination, Muldoon was assigned as an assistant pastor at St. Pius Parish in Chicago.
 After noticing Muldoon's abilities, Archbishop Patrick Feehan appointed him as his secretary.
 His appointment raised jealously among many local priests and German priests resentful of Irish clergy.
-Some of these discontented priests engaged in character defamation against Muldoon - one of them was ultimatelyexcommunicated by Feehan for these actions.
+Some of these discontented priests engaged in character defamation against Muldoon - one of them was ultimately excommunicated by Feehan for these actions.
 Muldoon was appointed as vicar-general of the archdiocese.

 As auxiliary bishop, Muldoon became very interested in the welfare of working people.
 He would visit the Union Stock Yards, the meat packing district in Chicago. and speak with workers there.
 He became a strong proponent of labor unions.

 When Feehan died on July 12, 1902, Muldoon was named as archdiocesan administrator.
 While there was some support for naming Muldoon as the new archbishop, that initiative was abandoned in the face of his previous opposition in Chicago.
 When Bishop James Quigley was installed, he retained Muldoon as his vicar-general.